 It is an isolated mountain lake with a long, bumpy logging road as the only way to access it.

-While there are several forest service camp sites at Johnson Lake available on a first-come, first-served basis, it has become very busy and popular so we no longer recommend it as a day trip from Sun Peaks.
+While there are several forest service camp sites at Johnson Lake available on a first-come, first-served basis, it has become very busy, over-crowded and popular so we no longer recommend it as a day trip from Sun Peaks.

 Adams Lake, about 50 minutes from Sun Peaks, is a large lake that is (Source Wikipedia) 63 km (39 mi) long and between 1.6 kilometres (0.99 mi) and 3.2 kilometres (2.0 mi) wide.
 Adams Lake is very deep; with a mean depth of 299 metres (981 ft) and maximum depth of 457 metres (1,499 ft) it is the second deepest lake in British Columbia (next to Quesnel Lake, which has a maximum depth of 511 metres (1,677 ft)) and 6th deepest lake in the world by mean depth.
 Water flows into the lake though many tributaries (most notably the Upper Adams River, Momich River, and Bush Creek).
 The water drains from the lake as the Lower Adams River which is home to a very large and famous Adams River Sockeye Salmon Run which attracts many visitors to the region each year.
 From there the water flows into Shuswap Lake, and down the Thompson River.